nz brand comparison

 Choose ZIWI Peak if:

-• Your dog is average activity, senior, or needs a moderate fat diet
+• Your dog is average-activity, senior, or needs a moderate fat intake

 Choose K9 Natural if:

-• Your dog is highly active or needs weight gain
+• Your dog is highly active or needs to put on weight

-• Gut health is a priority (green tripe advantage)
+• Gut health is a priority and you want the tripe advantage

-Or just do what most NZ owners do: buy whichever is on special, use it as a topper on quality kibble, and don’t stress about it.
-Both are among the best dog foods made anywhere in the world.
+Or do what most NZ owners do: buy whichever is on special, use it as a topper on good kibble, and don’t lose sleep over the rest.
+Both are among the best dog foods made anywhere in the world — this is not a decision you can get wrong.
+For other premium brand comparisons, see Black Hawk vs Ivory Coat and ACANA dog food review.

 Read the individual reviews: